ErwanBarbedor/Plume_-_TextEngine/doc/advanced.md

 \macro double[x y] {$x $x $y $y}
 \double bar baz
 ```
 `x` and `y` are _positional parameters_.
 They must follow the macro call in the same order as declared.
-They will not be rendered until the user decides to.
+They will not be rendered until the user decides to (In this exemple, it will be rendered twice : `$x $x`).

 ### Keyword Parameters